MumenAlmadaineh/city-explorer/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+Name of feature: 3

+Estimate of time needed to complete: 6 hours

+Start time: 02:45

+Finish time: 11:15

+Actual time needed to complete: 8